Ohio to require fencing after sandbag hits car, kills man

 Associated Press

-TOLEDO, Ohio (AP) - The Ohio Department of Transportation is planning to require fencing at some overpass construction sites after a Michigan man was killed by a sandbag thrown through a car windshield.
+TOLEDO, Ohio (AP) - The Ohio Department of Transportation is planning to require fencing at some overpass construction sites after a Michigan man was killed when a sandbag was tossed onto an interstate and smashed through a car windshield.

-The department is drafting a new rule that would require temporary fencing when it removes permanent barriers at construction sites.
+The department is drafting a new rule that would require temporary fencing when workers remove permanent barriers at overpasses that are being rebuilt.

-The change comes after 22-year-old Marquise Byrd, of Warren, Michigan, died in December after a car he was riding in was struck by a sandbag tossed onto Interstate 75 in Toledo.
+The change comes after 22-year-old Marquise Byrd, of Warren, Michigan, died on Dec.
+22, three days after a car he was riding in was struck by a sandbag tossed from an overpass onto Interstate 75 in Toledo.

 Authorities have charged four teenagers with throwing the sandbag and other objects at cars.